UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 The course material looks interesting and it does make me want to take the course.
 I like how in the begining it shows what you will be learning in the course and with the summary at the end it makes it clear what you will be learning.
 It does have some group questions that you are going to do, but not questions that you can take or try to solve before you start the course.
-And the course dosn't have any images, which is okay but it does make the course material look pretty bland and not very interesting to look at.
+And the course doesn't have any images, which is okay but it does make the course material look pretty bland and not very interesting to look at.

+- [ ] Consider adding (more) images

 ### 2. [Package](https://uppmax.github.io/programming_formalisms/package/)

-Package : It has a learning outcome that tells what students will be learning, and it has questions about the material, and where to find the answers.
+It has a learning outcome that tells what students will be learning, and it has questions about the material, and where to find the answers.
 And if you are still not sure if you did correct it has answer button